XRPL-Utilities

 Reads the validated XRPL ledger directly

 Source.
-XR-Trust reads PermissionedDomain ledger objects directly from the validated XRPL ledger via a Clio data-layer node (ledger_data type=permissioned_domain).
+XR-Trust reads PermissionedDomain ledger objects directly from the validated XRPL ledger.
 No third-party indexer, no editorial filter, no curated list.
 If it's on-ledger and validated, it's in the directory.

 Drill-down vs enumeration.
-Looking up a single domain by its domain_id is O(1) regardless of warmer state.
-The service goes straight to ledger_entry.
-Whole-network enumeration relies on the materialized snapshot.
+Looking up a single domain by its domain_id is O(1) against the live ledger state.
+Whole-network enumeration is served from the persisted snapshot.

 Owner labels.
-Where XRPScan recognizes a domain owner (banks, asset managers, infrastructure providers), the label appears on the directory row and the drill-down panel.
+Where an external label provider recognizes a domain owner (banks, asset managers, infrastructure providers), the label appears on the directory row and the drill-down panel.
 Unlabeled owners surface their raw classic address.

 Cross-product link.
 Every drill-down includes a one-click jump to XR-Sentinel to inspect the owner's on-chain behavioral pattern.
-Eventually the same panel will surface XR-Telemetry macro context and the XR-Pulse permissioned_domain_lifecycle event feed; both are queued for v2.
+Eventually the same panel will surface XR-Telemetry macro context, the XR-Pulse permissioned_domain_lifecycle event feed, and an XR-Vault link when the owner is a tracked RWA issuer; all queued for v2.

 What XR-Trust is not